Langomatisch/Langomatisch/README.md

 - 🌱 I’m currently learning how to scale applications in cloud efficiently

-- ⚡ Fun fact: I have way to many tabs in chrome open
+- ⚡ Fun fact: I have way too many tabs open in chrome

 <br/>